Our people

 Executive Director, Aged Care Policy

-Laura Harris joined IHAPCA in 2019 and currently leads the team responsible for aged care policies and approval of refundable accommodation deposits higher than the maximum accommodation payment, and extra service fees.
+Laura Harris joined IHACPA in 2019 and currently holds the position of Executive Director, Aged Care Policy.
+She leads the team responsible for aged care policies and assessment of applications to charge refundable accommodation deposits higher than the maximum accommodation payment amount.
 Previously, Laura was Director, Classifications where she was responsible for the development of national classification systems.
-Laura’s career has been in the health sector at both state and national levels, and she has held various leadership positions responsible for hospital funding.
-Laura has also worked in health classifications and medical research.
+Laura has worked in health classifications and medical research and has held various leadership positions responsible for hospital funding in both the public and private sector.

-Laura holds a Bachelor, Exercise Physiology; Bachelor Science, Honours Neuroscience; and a Masters, Health Information Management.
+Laura holds degrees in Bachelor of Exercise Physiology, Bachelor of Science (Neuroscience) (Honours) and a Masters in Health Information Management.

 Headshot of Julia Hume